 Can you Extend Your Electric Scooter Range?

-Now that you’ve discovered some of the mile ranges for electric scooters, and figured out how to estimate an electric scooter’s power life in just one charge, you might be wondering if there is actually a way you can prolong the electric scooter battery life of your ride.
+Now that you’ve figured out how to estimate an electric scooter’s power life in just one charge, you might be wondering if there is actually a way you can prolong the electric scooter battery life of your ride.
 Can you actually extend your electric scooter range?
 Well, this may sound very surprising, but yes!
 It is quite possible to extend the range of your electric scooter.

 Here are some things you can do all on your own, without purchasing any additional tools whatsoever, to guarantee an extended range for your electric scooter ride.